sebastian-colomar/phpinfo/README.md

 ```
 This node joined a swarm as a worker.
 ```
+We repeat the same operation to add a second worker node to the cluster.

-Now we can run the following command on the first instance in order to check the cluster availability:
+Now we can run the following command on the first master instance in order to check the cluster availability:
 ```
 docker node ls
 ```